Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: CNNs used in this research

+Numerical experiments were conducted to support the theoretical suggestions described in the previous section.
+Two types of CNNs were used to confirm that the results are not strongly dependent on the network architecture: the hybrid downsampled skip-connection/multi-scale model (DSC/MS)\cite{Fukami2019} and the residual in residual dense network (RRDN).\cite{Bode2021} Both CNNs were used for achieving single image super-resolution; the input was a snapshot of LR velocity, and the output was the HR velocity at the same instantaneous time.

-The hybrid DSC/MS model (hereafter, DSC/MS) was proposed in pioneering work on the fluid super-resolution by Fukami et al.\cite{Fukami2019} They combined their model of downsampled skip connection (DSC) with the multi-scale (MS) model.\cite{Du2018} Multi-scale signals in a fluid field can be captured by the downsampling and skip connections in the DSC/MS. They reported that the DSC/MS super-resolved both velocity and vorticity fields in two dimensions.
-In the subsequent studies, the DSC/MS was applied to the three-dimensional velocity\cite{Fukami2020, Fukami2021}; the spatio-temporal super-resolution was performed by the successive use of DSC/MS in space and time;\cite{Fukami2021} a deeper version of DSC/MS was proposed.\cite{Wang2021DSCMS} Although the DSC/MS was proposed relatively early, it is still one of the most important CNNs in the fluid super-resolution.
+The hybrid DSC/MS model (hereafter, DSC/MS) was proposed in pioneering work on fluid SR by Fukami et al.\cite{Fukami2019} They combined their downsampled skip connection (DSC) model with the multi-scale (MS) model.\cite{Du2018} Figure \ref{fig:DSC/MS} shows the network architecture of DSC/MS. Multi-scale signals in fluid fields can be captured by downsampling and skip connections.
+The DSC/MS can super-resolve both velocity and vorticity fields in two dimensions.\cite{Fukami2019} In subsequent studies, DSC/MS was applied to three-dimensional velocity,\cite{Fukami2020, Fukami2021} and spatio-temporal SR was achieved by successive use of DSC/MS in space and time.\cite{Fukami2021} Additionally, a deeper version of DSC/MS has been proposed.\cite{Wang2021DSCMS} Although DSC/MS was proposed relatively early, it is still among the most important CNNs in fluid SR.

-The RRDN utilizes residual in residual dense block (RRDB),\cite{Zhang2018RDN, Wang2018ESRGAN} which extracts multi-scale structures in a fluid field with dense skip connections.
-Bode et al.\cite{Bode2021} proposed the RRDN as the generator of their physics-informed generative adversarial network (GAN) and applied their GAN to the three-dimensional velocity.
-A similar network to the RRDN was employed for the super-resolution of two-dimensional passive scalars.\cite{Wang2020} The RRDB, i.e., the core module of the RRDN, is utilized for the super-resolution not only in fluid mechanics\cite{Wang2020,Bode2021} but also in computer vision.\cite{Zhang2018RDN, Wang2018ESRGAN} It is important to investigate an equivariant CNN having RRDBs.
+The RRDN was proposed by Bode et al.\cite{Bode2021} as the generator of their physics-informed GAN.
+They employed the RRDN for the SR of three-dimensional velocity.
+A network similar to the RRDN has been applied to two-dimensional passive scalar fields.\cite{Wang2020} The RRDN utilizes the residual in residual dense block (RRDB),\cite{Zhang2018RDN, Wang2018ESRGAN} which extracts multi-scale structures in fluid fields with dense skip connections.
+Figure \ref{fig:RRDN} shows the network architecture of the RRDN.
+The RRDB, the core module of the RRDN, has been utilized for SR in fluid mechanics\cite{Wang2020, Bode2021} as well as in computer vision.\cite{Zhang2018RDN, Wang2018ESRGAN} Thus, it is necessary to examine rotationally equivariant CNNs having RRDBs.